Not satisfied with your current health fund? You can cancel or find a new one.

 - If you think your insurer has unreasonably refused claims, violated their own contract or otherwise failed to live up to their obligations, consider contacting the ombudsman first.
 They can settle disputes and make rulings, but you may not be able to take action if you’ve already cancelled your policy.

-How to cancel health insurance and get a refund
+How to cancel health insurance

 You can only get your premiums refunded if you are cancelling within a cooling-off period.
 This is a window, typically 30 days, during which you can cancel your policy for a refund.